ArthurDeAraujoNeves3/HL2B-Scraper/README.md

 # Web Scraper for How Long To Beat with Python

-Hello, for those whi don't know the page <ins>[How Long To Beat](https://howlongtobeat.com/)</ins>, this page has a lot of information about games, but they dont have a public API.
+Hello, for those whi don't know the page [How Long To Beat](https://howlongtobeat.com/), this page has a lot of information about games, but they dont have a public API.
 So, i made this script with Python for get the data of the games.

 ## Prerequisites